Information brochure (PDF 515 kB)

-If you prefer that your treating general practitioner did not have online access to your public healthcare information, you have the right to opt out.
+If you prefer that your treating health practitioners did not have online access to your public healthcare information, you have the right to opt-out.
 You can do this by calling 13 HEALTH (13 43 25 84).

-Your general practitioner will be able to access information including:
+Your health practitioner will be able to access information including:

 - blood test results